LPC by Comity

 - Passing score on the National Counselor Exam (NCE) (Register for examination for the purposes of state licensure/P-LPC.)

-If you have met the requirements above and are ready to begin your online application, select the APPLY for P-LPC button and PRINT a copy of the instructions for reference while completing the online application.
+If you have met the Pre-Application requirements and are ready to begin your online application, select the APPLY for Provisional-LPC (P-LPC) below.
+PRINT a copy of the instructions for reference while completing the online application or refer to the P-LPC Application Process (PowerPoint) for screenshots of each step of the P-LPC Application Process.

 Apply for Provisional – LPC (P-LPC)